tulip-control/tulip-control/doc/dev_guide.rst

   - DRAFT: to be rewritten / fixed up (to be rebased, never in master)
   - ENH: enhancement
   - EXP: experimental (to be rebased, never in master)
+  - FUTURE: change depends on facilities that are forthcoming.
+Usually combined with "DRAFT: ".
   - GIT: related to ``git`` configuration, for example changes to the files ``.gitignore`` and ``.gitattributes``
+  - GUI: graphical user-interface
   - IMG: changes to sources of images (for example, SVG files)
   - MAI: maintenance
   - MNT: same as "MAI"